 The last thing to harden off is the trunk.
-Where we hear reports of the branches not surviving, the real issue is the trunk.
-We have an apricot that died back to just above the soil line last year which was one of those warm/cold/warm winters.
+We hear reports of branches not surviving.
+The real issue is the trunk.
+We have an apricot that died back to just above the soil line in 2017 which was one of those warm/cold/warm winters.

 SouthWest Injury and How it KILLS Peaches

-Another big issue is southwest injury.
-On a mid winter’s day, the southwest side of the tree warms up from the sun shining on it, even though it’s quite cold out, the low angle of the sun hits the side of the tree perfectly to warm it.
+What is southwest injury?
+On a mid winter’s day, the southwest side of the tree warms up from the sun shining on it.
+Even though it’s quite cold out, the low angle of the sun hits the side of the tree perfectly to warm it.
 Then, a cloud comes by or night hits and, boom, you’re back to below freezing.

 Plant them on the north side of anything that will provide shade in winter and sun in summer.
 This keeps them deep in dormancy.
 As long as they are dormant, they should survive winter.

 Do NOT Fertilize Tender Trees!

-Fertilizer keeps the tree, preventing it from recognizing natural cues to go dormant.
+Fertilizer keeps the tree growing, preventing it from recognizing natural cues to go dormant.
 This can cause shock, injury and death to the tree when winter hits with full force, sometimes with little warning, in northern climates.